 This is a surgery that is performed arthroscopically using small incisions and instruments to allow a visible look at the inside of the ankle joint.
 The small camera allows the surgeon to see if any foreign tissue, bone spurs, loose cartilage, or broken pieces are floating or lodged within the joint.
 Using a shaving instrument, small graspers and burrs, it is possible to clean up the joint and surrounding tissue and remove these fragments, a process known as debridement.

-Fusion surgery, known as an arthrodesis, is performed using hardware such as plates and screws or screws alone.
+Fusion surgery, known as an arthrodesis, is performed using hardware such as plates, screws and/or staples.
 These are designed to fuse the bone (or bones) of a joint together making one continuous bone.
 If bone loss is present, a bone graft may be used to complete this process.
-This surgery has been the “gold standard” for the treatment of severe arthritis in the ankle joint for over a century since it very effective in relieving pain and restoring stability to a severely arthritic ankle joint.
+This surgery has been the “gold standard”* for the treatment of severe arthritis in the ankle joint for over a century since it very effective in relieving pain and restoring stability to a severely arthritic ankle joint.

 Ankle Replacement Surgery